landeros91/Kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. April through July show a higher successful theater launch dates.
-2. In August the successful launch date dipped down to 72,leading to further dip.
+2. In August the successful launch date dipped down to 72, leading to further dip.

 - What can you conclude about the Outcomes based on Goals?
 1. Line chart shows that Percentage Failed started to increase from 4999 to 29999 reaching 80%.